reverse-squared/robotic-scout-magic/docs/fields/checkbox.md

 # Checkbox
 A checkbox, with a label to determine a yes or no value to a question.
-Use multiple of these components.
+Use multiple of these fields.

 ## Properties